Q: Why is joining a team beneficial?

 Q: Who mends a puncture or fixes a mechanical?

-A: During a training ride, typically the rider will fix a flat or a mechanical with the supervision of a coach.
+A: During a training ride, we encourage the rider will fix a flat or a mechanical with the supervision of a coach.
+We want your child to learn basic bike mechanics.
 During a race, their will be team support at all times in the pit.

 Q: How will I know if I am ready to race?